A Workforce in Transition Prepares to Meet a Host of Challenges

 Outlook on Technology

-The share of highly skilled jobs has increased by 25 percent over the last two decades, according to the Organization for Economic Cooperation & Development.6 By far the most talked about issue in technology is AI.
-Companies large and small are beginning to find ways to use AI tools to increase efficiency.
-But when it comes to this emerging capability, there is much heat and little light, as companies try to get a handle on the massive opportunities AI presents, as well as its potential threats.
+The World Economic Forum lists the skills expected to be the fastest growing in the next five years, and it’s no surprise that the top three answers are technology based: AI and big data, networks and cyber security and general technological literacy.
+But by far the most talked about issue in technology is AI.
+Companies of all sizes and industries are beginning to find ways to use AI tools to increase efficiency.
+However, when it comes to this emerging capability, companies are racing to get a handle on the massive opportunities AI presents, as well as its potential threats.

 Investment in improving and strengthening employee skills and competencies with AI tools will be key.
 This includes building data literacy, analytics and programming skills, as well as supporting soft skills like critical thinking, creativity, collaboration and emotional intelligence.